-On June 26, 2017, SPLP and Handy Acquisition Co., a wholly-owned subsidiary of SPLP ("Merger Sub") entered into an Agreement and Plan of Merger ("Merger Agreement") with HNH, pursuant to which, among other things, SPLP and Merger Sub will make an offer ("Offer") to exchange, for each outstanding share of HNH common stock not already owned by SPLP or any entity that is an affiliate of SPLP, 1.484 6.0% Series A preferred units, no par value ("SPLP Preferred Units"), of SPLP.
-SPLP beneficially owns approximately 70.0% of HNH's outstanding shares.
-Consummation of the Offer is subject to customary conditions, including the tender of a number of shares of HNH's common stock that constitutes at least (1) a majority of HNH's outstanding shares and (2) a majority of HNH's outstanding shares not owned by SPLP or any of its affiliates, as well as other customary conditions.
-No assurances can be given that the transactions contemplated by the Merger Agreement will be completed or that the conditions to the Offer will be satisfied.
-SPLP may be subject to material risks related to the proposed transaction, including the following:
+On June 26, 2017, SPLP and Handy Acquisition Co., a wholly-owned subsidiary of SPLP ("Merger Sub") entered into an Agreement and Plan of Merger ("Merger Agreement") with HNH, pursuant to which, among other things, SPLP and Merger Sub made an offer to exchange, for each outstanding share of HNH common stock not already owned by SPLP or any entity that is an affiliate of SPLP, 1.484 6.0% Series A preferred units, no par value ("SPLP Preferred Units"), of SPLP.
+SPLP beneficially owned approximately 70.0% of HNH's outstanding shares when the Merger Agreement was entered into.
+On October 12, 2017, the Company completed the transaction and issued approximately 5,400,000 SPLP Preferred Units to HNH shareholders.
+The Company now owns 100% of HNH.
+SPLP may be subject to material risks related to the transaction, including the following:

-• The Offer is subject to conditions that SPLP, Merger Sub and HNH cannot control, including the conditions described above;
+The benefits of the transaction may not be realized as expected or may not be achieved within the anticipated time frame, or at all, which could adversely affect SPLP's results of operations or cash flows and negatively affect the price of the SPLP Preferred Units and SPLP common units; and

-- The benefits of the Offer and the related merger may not be realized as expected or may not be achieved within the anticipated time frame, or at all, which could adversely affect SPLP's results of operations or cash flows and negatively affect the price of the SPLP Preferred Units and SPLP common units: - SPLP and HNH will incur substantial expenses in connection with and as a result of completing the Offer and the merger; - Management's focus and resources may be diverted from day-to-day operations to matters relating to the transaction, which could adversely affect each companies' business; - · If the Offer and the related merger are not completed, the prices of SPLP common units and SPLP Preferred Units may decline; and - If the value of HNH's business, together with any synergies expected to be achieved from SPLP's acquisition of HNH, is considered by investors to be less than the value of the SPLP Preferred Units to be exchanged for HNH shares in the transaction, the trading price of the SPLP Preferred Units and SPLP common units could decrease.
+• If the value of HNH's business, together with any synergies expected to be achieved from SPLP's acquisition of HNH, is considered by investors to be less than the value of the SPLP Preferred Units exchanged for HNH shares in the transaction, the trading price of the SPLP Preferred Units and SPLP common units could decrease.